 The Sierra Fire is a fairly new fire that just broke out in the past several days in the Fontana area approximately 50 miles east of Los Angeles in San Bernardino County.
 Although it has only consumed 150 acres at last count, the Sierra Fire is still concerning given the way that wildfires can quickly get out of control in the dry conditions that are California’s new normal.
 This is particularly true given that the Woolsey and Camp Fires have drained the area of its first responder manpower, which means that a sudden spread of the Sierra Fire could prove devastating.
 Indeed, another report on the Sierra Fire noted one reason the fire had spread as quickly as it has so far is that the area’s strong Santa Ana winds had made fighting the fire particularly difficult.

 If you are a property owner in Los Angeles, San Bernardino or Ventura Counties who has been affected by the Woolsey or Sierra Fires or any other wildfire, it is in your best interest to retain an experienced wildfire insurance claim attorney as soon as possible so that you can start the process of recovering from the losses you suffered as a result of the wildfires.
-We understand that you may have many questions regarding the fire, the claim, and how the process works, so our team provides you with a free consultation to go over all your options.
+We understand that you may have many questions regarding the fire, the claim, and how the process works, so our team provides you with a no cost consultation to go over all your options.
 We have helped thousands of homeowners who have been negatively affected by wildfires with their property damage insurance claims over the years.
 Contact our firm our firm today for help in dealing with your wildfire insurance claim today.

 888-LAW-3111 Monday-Friday, 24 hrs a day, 7 days a week.